Dridge/UserDataGrazer/README.md

 but I was eager to get the functionality of an MVP first.
 Along the way some tests did help me troubleshoot but in redesign they were removed.
+- Convert date of birth from epoch seconds to locale based date
+- A loading spinner to keep the user more informed
 - Coroutines might provide an alternative solution for more dynamic user activities
 - Add a RecycleView instead of just using the UserDataAdapter to allow a refresh of the userdata